10 – Healing Waters

 # 1 – Broken Wings

 There was no doubt over which Mr. Mister song we would choose for the number one spot on our top 10 Mr. Mister Songs list.
 With that great minor key synthesizer opening framed by that classic interment bass riff, Mr. Mister’s signature song, “Broken Wings,” became an instant 80s classic.
 The song was released in 1985 on the album Welcome to the Real World.
 It was released as the album’s lead single.
 “Broken Wings” would become one of the biggest hits of the 1980s.
-The song went all the way to the number one spot on the Billboard Hot 100.
+The song reached number one on the Billboard Hot 100.
 MTV placed the video in heavy rotation alongside Prince, Madonna, Michael Jackson, and Springsteen.
 The song received heavy airplay on FM radio.
 The single “Broken Wings” flew everywhere in 1985.
 The song “Broken Wings” was written by Richard Page, Steve George, and John Lang.

 Read More: Pat Mastelotto Of Mr. Mister & King Crimson: The ClassicRockHistory.com Interview